 Modeling cognition and social cognition

-In line with the research foci of most members of the SMiP group, the majority of proposals for possible thesis topics focus on cognition and social cognition.
-We outline seven proposals for developing new models of cognitive processes involved in recognition memory, recall from episodic memory, decision strategy choice, advice seeking for decisions, attention, and implicit association tasks.
+In line with the research foci of many members of the SMiP group we outline several proposals for developing new models of cognitive processes involved in recognition memory, recall from episodic memory, decision strategy choice, advice seeking for decisions, attention, and implicit association tasks.
 Each of these proposals provides a framework for several theses in principle.
-In addition, we propose seven applications of existing MPT models, diffusion models, and (generalized) hierarchical models to research questions in the fields of cognitive aging, sleep effects on episodic memory, decision making, subliminal priming, task switching, evaluative conditioning, and moral judgment.
+In addition, we propose possible applications of existing MPT models, diffusion models, and (generalized) hierarchical models to research questions in the fields of cognitive aging, sleep effects on episodic memory, decision making, subliminal priming, task switching, evaluative conditioning, and moral judgment.

 Possible model development projects

 Integration of response times in threshold models of recognition memory (Advisors: Erdfelder, Klauer).

 Multinomial processing-tree models of implicit measures of social cognition with response-latency modeling (Advisors: Klauer, Erdfelder).

 Separation of storage and retrieval in episodic memory (Advisors: Bröder, Erdfelder, Klauer).